The Briggs & Stratton 20725 is a gas-powered pressure washer offering a maximum water pressure of 3300 PSI and flow of

 Design & Handling

 The Briggs & Stratton 20725's package includes a spray gun, a wand, a pressure hose, 5 nozzles and a detergent injection feature, with a more detailed description below.

-- Spray gun and wand: The included classic ergonomic spray gun and its wand can be easily stored in a side hook.
+- Spray gun and wand: Both the classic ergonomic spray gun and its wand may be conveniently stored in a side hook.

 - Nozzles: The table below shows you the 5 included nozzles, as well as the surfaces they're the most appropriate for.